kkots/ggxrd_hitbox_overlay_2211/README.md

 Boxes or circles like this are displayed when a move is checking ranges.
 They may be checking distance to a player's origin point or to their 'center', depending on the type of move or projectile.
 All types of displayed interactions will be listed here down below.

+- Ky Stun Edge, Charged Stun Edge and Sacred Edge: the box shows the range in which Ciel's origin point must be in order for the projectile to become Fortified.

 ### Outlines lie within their boxes/on the edge

 If a box's outline is thick, it lies within that box's bounds, meaning that two boxes intersect if either their fills or outlines touch or both.
 This is relevant for throwboxes too.